grezniczek/redcap_many/README.md

 # Many

-A REDCap External Module allowing to manipulate a set of records.
+A REDCap External Module for manipulating sets of records.